Bipolar Disorder Types And Treatments

 Symptoms of bipolar disorder

 The DSM-5 divides bipolar disorder into three categories: bipolar I disorder, bipolar II disorder, and cyclothymia.
-Also, there are three main categories of bipolar disorder symptoms: depressive, manic, and hypomanic.
+There are three main categories of bipolar disorder symptoms: depressive, manic, and hypomanic.
 Each group of symptoms may also be called mood episodes.

 Depressive symptoms

-Someone with bipolar disorder who is experiencing a depressive episode may have a depressed mood or find little interest or pleasure in activities they once enjoyed.
-While depressive episodes can occur during both primary types of bipolar disorder, they are more common in bipolar II.
-Those who experience five or more of the following symptoms nearly every day for most of the day over two weeks or more may be having a depressive episode.
+Someone with bipolar disorder who is experiencing a depressive episode typically has a depressed mood or finds little interest or pleasure in activities they once enjoyed.
+Depressive episodes can occur during both primary types of bipolar disorder.
+Those who experience five or more of the following symptoms nearly every day for most of the day over two weeks or more may be having a depressive episode:

 • Sleeping too much or too little